Results Of My Radiographic Examination

 excision of ectopic bone within the syndesmosis right foot/ankle.

-For the last 3 days, I have not felt well.
-My stomach is upset and I’m not wanting to eat.
+For the last three days, I have not felt well.
+My stomach is upset, and I don’t want to eat.
 I’ll take a few bites here and there.
-I feel hot sometimes, and other times I feel cold.
-And weak as well.
+I feel hot sometimes, and other times, I feel cold.
+I also feel weak.

 Probably as with most people these days, my mind went to the possibility of Covid.
 Kasi had it back in January.

-But I haven’t been anyplace in nearly 3 weeks except to see the doctor and to be x-rayed at their office.
+But I haven’t been anywhere in nearly 3 weeks except to see the doctor and to be x-rayed at their office.
 And I wore my mask the entire time.

-I have a Covid test to check but haven’t yet.
+I have a Covid test to check but haven’t done so yet.

 Physical Therapy:

 I begin physical therapy next week.
-They were pretty booked up.
-I had to take an early morning appointment on Tuesday.
-Otherwise I would have had to wait until the end of the month.
-And time is of the essence.
+They were pretty booked up, so I had to take an early morning appointment on Tuesday.
+Otherwise, I would have had to wait until the end of the month, and time is of the essence.

-I still can’t walk more than a few steps at a time.
-But I’m not pushing it.
-What I am doing is flexing my toes and trying to work the stiffness out of my foot by stretching it.
+I still can’t walk more than a few steps at a time, but I’m not pushing it.
+I’m flexing my toes and stretching my foot to work the stiffness out.

 What I’m Reading: